▶️ 'Ageless' seniors competing at this year's Pole Pedal Paddle

 This year’s Pole Pedal Paddle features new and familiar faces competing, but there’s one team testing their athleticism even in their golden years.

-She is the kayaker of team “Ageless”, a team composed of four residents and two staff members from Touchmark at Mt.
-Bachelor senior community in Bend.
+She is the kayaker of team “Ageless,” a team comprised of four residents and two staff members from Touchmark at Mt.
+Bachelor Senior Community in Bend.

 “It’s just nice to be able to be in a big tournament competition and see all the different people.”

-Another member of the team or she describes herself “a cheerleader and coach” is Liz Rupar, a five-time mug winner in her own right.
+Another member of the team who describes herself “a cheerleader and coach” is Liz Rupar, a five-time mug winner in her own right.

 She serves as Touchmark’s Health and Fitness Director helping the team of residents with an average age of 73 get ready.